1. Do the regulations on open burning make burning household trash in burn barrels or piles illegal?

 No, the practice of burning large piles of brush collected from local residents at town or county transfer sites is prohibited.
 The individual landowners in small towns may burn their brush on site as discussed under question 2 above.
 Downed limbs and branches generated at a transfer site are also allowed to be burned on site with the same restrictions.

-Thank you for your combined service of 67 years to the Fire Company
+Thank you for your service to the Fire Company and the Communities that we serve.